Posted on behalf of Henness & Haight on Oct 19, 2016 in Car Accident News

 NDOT has also planned to improve road engineering, which it believes can save lives.
 The improvements include 6.5 million dollars in pedestrian and motorist safety upgrades on Lake Mead Blvd., where the most recent pedestrian was killed.
 Another $2 million is being used to improve safety on other roads in Las Vegas.

-If you or a loved one has suffered due to a fatal car accident, the car accident attorneys at Henness & Haight are here to help.
+If you or a loved one has suffered due to a fatal car accident, the Las Vegas personal injury attorneys at Henness & Haight are here to help.
 We provide a free review of your claim to see if you have a case and are entitled to compensation.